-On a practical note, these documents should contain:

-- a) the identification particulars of the parties; - b) a statement of their intention to negotiate; - c) a summary of the steps carried out to date; - d) the parties' positioning; - e) an explanation of the project or transaction that the parties intend to carry out in the future;

-- f) the terms and conditions to be met or steps to be taken to achieve an understanding; - g) the objectives sought; and/or - h) the time in which they must be achieved.

-It is recommended to include a 'non-binding' clause, meaning a clause stating that the document is not legally binding to prevent the declaratory document of intent having any obligatory force between the signing parties.
-In addition, some binding clauses between the parties are often included to give certainty to the negotiations, such as confidentiality or exclusivity clauses, or clauses restricting parallel negotiations.
-Even if the letter of intent is declaratory and this is expressly stated in it, nothing prevents the parties from agreeing to make certain clauses binding.
+On a practical note, these documents should contain the identification particulars of the parties, a statement of the intention to negotiate, a summary of the steps carried out to date, their positioning, an explanation of the project or transaction that they intend to carry out in the future, the terms and conditions to be met or steps to be taken to achieve an understanding, the objectives sought, and/or the time in which they must be achieved.
+It is recommended to include a "non-binding" clause, meaning a clause stating that the document is not legally binding to prevent the declaratory document of intent having any obligatory force between the signing parties.
+In addition, some binding clauses between the parties are often included to give certainty to the negotiations, such as confidentiality or exclusivity clauses or clauses restricting parallel negotiations, among others.
+Since, even though the document is declaratory, and this is stated, there is nothing to prevent the parties agreeing to make certain clauses binding.

-To avoid the risk of entering into an obligation by signing the declaratory document, a series of strategies may be recommended to clarify the parties' intended absence of commitment.
-Thus, expressions denoting wishes or options should be used and the document should be deliberately indeterminate as to what the future commitment would be, so that any attempt to secure contractual performance will fail.
-The parties should try to make the subject matter of the commitment highly indeterminate; conditions precedent should be left for the agreement or for the commitment.
-It is also advisable to sign a binding clause stating the intention of the signing parties to give the other statements a non-binding character, and to have the document short in length so that the elements are not too well-defined, but clear as to the parties' intentions.
+To avoid the risk of acquiring an obligation by signing that declaratory document, a series of strategies may be recommended to clarify the parties' intended absence of commitment.
+Thus, expressions denoting wishes or options should be used, the document should be deliberately indeterminate as to what the future commitment would be, so that any attempt to secure contractual performance will fail.
+The parties should try to make the subject-matter of the commitment highly indeterminate, conditions precedent should be left for the agreement or for the commitment.
+It is also advisable to sign a binding clause stating the intention of the signing parties to give the other statements a nonbinding character, and lastly it would be recommended to draw up short documents so that the elements are not too welldefined, and for them to be clear as to the parties intentions.

-Although the concept of a letter of intent seems clear, there is often confusion between it and the concept of pre-agreement and agreement.
+Although the concept of a letter of intent seems clear, there is often confusion between the concept of a letter of intent and the concept of pre-agreement and agreement.
 The difference with respect to the legal concept of a pre-agreement is that a pre-agreement is a genuine agreement, and there is contractual intent.
-In a pre-agreement, the parties agree to sign a definitive agreement at a later date, and therefore acquire the obligation to become bound.
+In a pre-agreement, the parties agree to sign a definitive agreement, at a later date, and therefore acquire the obligation to become bound.
 The essential elements of the agreement are predefined in the pre-agreement.

-The importance of this distinction is that the effects of the letter of intent and the type of civil liability that the parties could incur if they breach its terms will depend on the legal character given to the letter of intent (whether it is a preliminary understanding, a pre-agreement or an agreement).
-The signature, acceptance and subsequent breach of a letter of intent can give rise to civil liability for rupturing preliminary understandings, pre-contractual liability and/or contractual liability.
+The importance of this distinction is that the effects of the letter of intent and the type of civil liability that the parties could incur if they breach its terms will depend on the legal character given to the letter of intent (whether it is a preliminary understanding, pre-agreement or agreement).
+The signature, acceptance and subsequent breach of a letter of intent can give rise to: civil liability for rupturing preliminary understandings, pre-contractual liability and/or contractual liability.